-The maximum length of a manuscript is eight (8) pages for the main conference, printed single-sided, plus one (1) page for references (see Section 3 for additional information on the maximum number of pages).
+The maximum length of a manuscript is eight (8) pages for the main conference, printed single-sided, plus two (2) pages for references (see Section 3 for additional information on the maximum number of pages).
 Do not number the pages.